reneemgverdiesen/AMH_GWAS/README.md

 ## Part 2: Summary-level GWAS results

-The file xxx contains summary-level GWAS results from the METAL meta-analyses performed using the script 3_Metal_metaanalysis_phet.txt .

-This file includes the following columns:
-MarkerName
-Chr
-Pos
-EffectAllele
-OtherAllele
-EAF
-Effect
-StdErr
-P-value
-TotalSampleSize
+The summary-level data from the AMH GWAS meta-analysis will be posted to the GWAS catalog (https://www.ebi.ac.uk/gwas/).
+The corresponding link will be included here once our data are available online.